eloyucu/xkx/README.md

 And the result will be: https://github.com/eloyucu/xkx/blob/master/test/xmls/match/short_content_multiply_other.xml

+### set_node_multiple_all
-`set_node_multiple_all`: Modifies all ocurrences of a node in the xpath.
+Modifies all ocurrences of a node in the xpath.
 We are going to use the same xml and xpath than before, in this way, differences between these two similar functions will be easier to see.
 ```
 {:ok, {_, data}} = XKX.convert_X2K(xml)
 xml =